samsonjs/lake/Readme.md

 Compiling & Running
 ===================

-Portable ANSI C, no deps, nothing to configure, no documentation!
+Portable C, no deps, nothing to configure, no documentation!

     $ make
     $ ./lake